People know by now that I will accept any metal bits which I'll make into something for my garden.

 It just happens that I need a screen for when I get my new Japanese style cedar hot tub (it's on the wish list) and my brother and his wife discovered this piece of junky old trelliage in the garden of their new home.

-These were popular a while ago, and generally performed the function of a screen for privacy more than anything else.
+These were popular a while ago (like in the 1990's), and generally performed the function of a screen for privacy more than anything else.
 It's got legs that end in a bar to attach to the edge of a deck so the neighbors can't see what you've got on the grill.

 Generally what happens with these cheap and low quality garden accents is the wind comes up and knocks them over, and because they're not strongly built, the metal twists and is never the same again.